Did you know it's NOT just about kissing?

 But are you sure you're really making the most out of the kissable lips?
 And when it comes to making out — are you doing it right?

-Here are four things that you SHOULD be doing:
+If you want to up your make-out game, here are four things that you definitely SHOULD be doing:

 "Making out," says love coach Lauren Frances, founder of LaurenFrances.com and author of Dating, Mating and Manhandling: The Ornithological Guide to Men, "is like following the leader."
 In other words, don't worry about having your own style — or even doing the opposite of your partner.
 You want to be in sync and on the same page because the better your lips work together, the better the lip lock.